bibliometrix 4.0.0

 Open Rstudio, in the console window, digit:

-install.packages(“bibliometrix”, dependencies=TRUE) ### installs
+install.packages(“bibliometrix”, dependencies=TRUE) ### installs bibliometrix package and dependencies

 library(bibliometrix) ### load bibliometrix package